High Availability Configuration Example

 Example Sync Interface Firewall Rules

-The secondary does not need those rules initially, only a rule to allow traffic to the GUI for XMLRPC to function.
-The full set of rules will synchronize once XMLRPC has been configured.
+The secondary does not need all of these rules initially, only a rule to allow traffic to the GUI for XMLRPC to function.
+The full set of rules will synchronize via XMLRPC configuration synchronization later.

 Configure State Synchronization (pfsync)